alan-if/alan/BUILDING.md

     make cross

 This will create Windows 32-bit compatible versions of the command line versions of the compiler and the interpreter.
+And, if enabled, also WinAlan and WinArun.

 Obviously you need to install the cross-compilation suite for your platform (usually something like `i686-w64-mingw32-gcc`).